Healthy Homes Assessment Kelburn

 Home Assessments Kelburn for Rental Properties

-There are a variety of concerns to check in a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns you should look for in a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling could be significant for landlords and property managers.
-For expert advice get in touch now and schedule your rental property home assessment.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be significant for landlords and property managers.
+For expert advice, call now and schedule your rental properties home evaluation.

 home assessments for rental properties